Jersey Shore Romance Report: A Relationship Status Update on MTV's Former Fist-Pumpers

 Raise a glass because many Jersey Shore alums have a whole lot of love in their lives today.

 "This is our life now," JWoww dished to E!
-News in February as she snuggled her little girl Meilani.
+News last year as she snuggled her little girl Meilani.
 "It's kind of crazy from six, seven years ago.
 But this is our daily life, our daughters are our No. 1 fans and our No. 1 supporters."

 While not all of the cast has welcomed little ones just yet, they have their share of romance.
-So, pause the GTL and catch up on the Jersey Shore stars' personal lives with a little help from this handy relationship status report:
+So, ahead of the finale of sequel series Jersey Shore: Family Vacation, pause the GTL and catch up on the Jersey Shore stars' personal lives with a little help from this handy relationship status report:

 E!